OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## **Implementation**

-A feature must be [prioritized](https://github.com/orgs/OpenLiberty/projects/2) and socialized (or `No Design Approved`) before any implementation work may begin and is the minimum before any beta code may be delivered.
+A feature must be [prioritized](https://github.com/orgs/OpenLiberty/projects/2) before any implementation work may begin to be delivered (inaccessible/no-ship).
+However, a design focused approach should still be applied to features, and developers should think about the feature design prior to writing and delivering any code.
+Besides being prioritized, a feature must also be socialized (or No Design Approved) before any beta code may be delivered.
 All new Liberty content must be inaccessible in our GA releases until it is [Feature Complete](#feature-complete) by either marking it `kind=noship` or [beta fencing](#beta-code) it.
-Code may not GA until this feature has obtained the "Design Approved" or "No Design Approved" label, along with all other tasks outlines in [GA](#ga) section.
+Code may not GA until this feature has obtained the "Design Approved" or "No Design Approved" label, along with all other tasks outlined in the [GA](#ga) section.

 ### **Feature Development Begins**
 - [ ] Add the `In Progress` label